qtaura/ScriptAI/README.md

 - **Performance Metrics**: Response times and success rates
 - **Prometheus Metrics**: Standard `/metrics` endpoint exposes counters and histograms
 - **Security Events**: Logs suspicious activities

+### Rate Limiting & Abuse Prevention
+- The web API uses `Flask-Limiter` with a default limit of `100/hour` per IP.
+- The `/generate` route has a per-route limit; tests enable a stricter `2/min` to verify 429 behavior.
+- 429 responses return a compact JSON body: `{"error": "Rate limit exceeded.
+Try again later."}`.
+- Customize limits by editing `app.py` (e.g., adjust `default_limits` or per-route limits) or by injecting configuration in `app.config` at app startup.
+- CLI does not enforce rate limiting; for production, apply external controls (shell limits, WAF, API gateway) if needed.

 ## 🚀 Production Features